-2023 State 4-H Livestock Judging Contest
+2025 State 4-H Livestock Judging Contest

-Illinois 4-H Livestock (Beef, Sheep, Swine & Meat Goats) Judging Contest
+Illinois 4-H Livestock (Beef, Sheep, Swine & Meat Goats) Judging Contest https://go.illinois.edu/4Hlivestockjudgingcontest Scantron scoring will replace judging cards this year.

-Coordinators: Dan Jennings, State Livestock Educator 4-H
+Coordinators: Dan Jennings, State 4-H Livestock Specialist

-\\NEW Registration Site \\There will be a \$10 entry fee for all senior participants this year to cover lunch for them.
-Coaches must login and register total number of senior contestants and pay for each one online at the following registration site. https://go.illinois.edu/4-Hlivestockjudgingcontest
+Registration Site There will be a \$10 entry fee for all senior participants to cover lunch for them.
+Coaches must login and register total number of senior contestants and pay for each one online at the following registration site.
+All contestants must be 4-H club members and enrolled in club ZSuites before coaches and register them.

 The Illinois 4-H Livestock Judging Contest will take place at the Stock Pavilion 1402 West Pennsylvania Avenue Urbana IL.
-Tuesday, June 20, 2023.
+Monday, June 16, 2025.
 Registration 8:30 am, Contest Starts at 10:00 am, participants must be there and checked in by 9:30 am.
-There is limited Street parking in front of the Stock Pavilion and it is all metered parking so if you wish to park close please bring quarters!
-Bagged meters are for officials only!
+There is limited metered street parking in front of the Stock Pavilion.